 Men’s physical performance and ability to achieve erections may be affected by mental health issues that affect our daily lives and everyday activities.
 According to research, about a quarter of men with erectile dysfunction (ED) also have depression, anxiety, or both.
-In such cases, Sildenafil Citrate 200 mg can be beneficial to treat such problems.

 When the immune system becomes weak by stress, the body is more susceptible to infection.
 Infections of the testes, prostate gland, and urethra in male anatomy can interfere with normal male reproductive function.

 The body releases Cortisol when the brain is under unhealthy stress, such as from traumatic events, marital troubles, or professional stress.
 Cortisol causes the blood arteries in your penis to contract.
 Certain males may have trouble getting an erection if blood doesn’t flow properly to their penis.